-Typically, master programs are based on a standard 24 month duration.
-Doctoral programs are based on a standard 36 month duration.
-Post-doctoral students must be registered for a minimum of 18 months.
+Master programs range from 18 to 24 month full-time duration.
+Doctoral programs are based on a full-time 36 to 60 month duration.
+Part-time program duration is also available with a reduced yearly tuition fee.
 Please consult the individual program page for any variations.

 6. Are the degrees accredited?
 (Back To Top)

-Monarch Business School has achieved the SFPBS standard recognition of quality assurance.
-The SFPBS quality assurance standard recognition is valid until May 2021.
-The SFPBS is a registered Swiss non-profit organization.
+Monarch Business School Switzerland is the first online business school to achieve Triple Accreditation with ISO-The International Standards Organization.
+ISO accreditation is valid in +163 countries world-wide.
+Monarch Business School has also achieved the SFPBS standard recognition of quality assurance.
+The SFPBS is a registered Swiss organization.
 It’s mission is to provide a vehicle for the improvement and quality assurance of private Swiss business schools.
 Monarch Business School also holds important memberships in the following accreditation organizations.

 - ACBSP: The Accreditation Council For Business Schools & Programs (USA)

 - CEEMAN: Central & Eastern European Management Association (Slovenia)